holunda-io/camunda-platform-7-autologin/README.md

     login:
       enabled: true                     # enables the feature, disabled by default
       user-id: admin                    # user id of the user, defaults to 'nobody'
-      camunda-context-path: /some-path  # path camunda webapp bound to, defaults to /camunda
+      camunda-context-path: /some-path  # path camunda webapp bound to, defaults to '/camunda'
-      create-if-absent: true            # will create a dummy user using internal identity service, defaults to false
+      create-if-absent: true            # will create a dummy user using internal identity service, defaults to 'false'
-      random-password: false            # flag to control the password of the auto-generated-user, defaults to true.
-If false is selected, the password is equals to user id.
+      random-password: false            # flag to control the password of the auto-generated-user, defaults to 'true'.
+                                        # If false is selected, the password is equals to user id.
 ```

 ## License